frlan/blankspot/README.md

 	$ django-admin.py makemessages --all

+After this has been done, translations needs to be recompiled with

+	$ python manage.py compilemessages

 For translation the files you can use for example poedit or just any text editor -- like Geany which is also having some translations plugin.